-

 6.1 Radicalisation

-• Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups
+• Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups6.2 Extremism

-• The UK Government defines extremism as vocal or active opposition to fundamental British values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs
+• The UK Government defines extremism as vocal or active opposition to fundamental British values including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs6.3 Contest

-• CONTEST is the overall UK strategy for Countering Terrorism
+• CONTEST is the overall UK strategy for Countering Terrorism6.4 Channel

 • Channel is a key element of the Prevent strategy.
 It is a multi-agency approach to protect people at risk from radicalisation.
 Channel uses existing collaboration between local authorities, statutory partners (such as the education and health sectors, social services, children’s and youth services and offender management services), the Police and the local community to: